PokeMapMobile/PokeMapMobile/README.md

 # PokeMapMobile

-PokeMapMobile is a web service that brings your scanning results from your [PokemonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) to your phone.
-Get the mobile app on Google Play (link here). iOS app is ready, but without a developer account it can't be published.
+PokeMapMobile is a web service that brings your scanning results from your [PokemonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) to your phone. . iOS app is ready, but without a developer account it can't be published.
 If you would like to donate to support development.

 * Background location tracking to focus your maps to scan where you currently are through your phone's GPS
 * Push notifications via [Pushbullet](https://www.pushbullet.com) to notify you of pokemon even while the app is in the background or when your phone is locked.
 * Customize which Pokemon you are notified of as well as how far the pokemon is.
 * View Pokemon Locations through the in-app Map or Google Maps locations via Pushbullet

-This Repository is specifically for the Desktop application, which serves as the connection between your [PokemonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) instances and your phone.

 ## Setup